farcasterxyz/hub-monorepo/packages/js/README.md

  *
  * this means is the signer key was successfully added to the hub
  * and the hub will now accept messages signed by this key *
- * result.signer is the custody address (the ones with fid and fname)
- * result.body.signer is the signer's public key (Ed25519 key)
- *
  * to read more about the signer key:
  * https://github.com/farcasterxyz/protocol#92-signers